In This Article

 If you just can't get past your fear of needles, get your tattoo somewhere on your body where you will not be able to watch the work going on.
 If you can't see it, the process won't feel like what you expect.

 As for any ick factor about blood, don't worry about this much.
 The needles move in an up-and-down motion, carefully pushing the ink just below the surface of the skin.
 The damage to the skin is so minimal that many people don't bleed at all (or they bleed very little).
 The tattoo artist also will be constantly wiping up your skin to clean off any traces of blood; it's all done in a very clean, professional manner.
-Excessive bleeding usually happens only when the patron has been drinking alcohol or taking some kind of blood thinner (like aspirin).
+Excessive bleeding might happen when the patron has been drinking alcohol or taking some kind of blood thinner (like aspirin).

 Perceptions of Pain